Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 by subpoena, order, or other judicial or administrative process, shall be made

-Commissioner, and the Commissioner shall determine within 15 days whether to
+to the Secretary, and the Secretary shall determine within 15 days whether to

-information pursuant to procedures and standards that the Commissioner shall
+information pursuant to procedures and standards that the Secretary shall

 establish by rule.
 If

-the Commissioner determines that such information will not be disclosed, the
+the Secretary determines that such information will not be disclosed, the Secretary's

 decision shall be subject to judicial review under the provisions of the